 Podcast 140: Dynamics Of Dysfunctional Or Alcoholic Families (Laura Reagan, Therapy Chat) is very useful for anyone who grew up in a family where a parent was an alcoholic, or where someone had a serious mental illness.

 Rachel Grant is a life coach who has a podcast called "Beyond Surviving" on childhood sexual abuse.
 This podcast is best listened to from the start and consecutively forward.
-There are many interesting topics and the content is not explicit or triggering.
-As the name of the series implies, the focus is on hope and survival.
+This is a series for someone who is ready to do the work of addressing their abuse, but as the name of the series implies, the focus is also on hope and survival.

 “The Truth We Live” comes from the podcast “Terrible Thanks For Asking”—this heartbreaking, excellent, and intense interview features the story of a young woman who grew up with the perfect/not so perfect father.
 It is in many ways the quintessential survivor’s story, and if you have lived through this, you will recognize yourself in her words.